VatsalSy/gruvbox_custom_themes/docs/highest-contrast-version.md

 ## Overview

 The **Highest Contrast, pop** variant is designed for maximum visual impact and monitors requiring extreme contrast.
 This theme prioritizes ultra-high readability through stark contrasts paired with vibrant, saturated colors inspired by the Dracula color palette.
+Note: This variant intentionally diverges from the traditional Gruvbox palette to achieve its distinctive high-contrast "pop" aesthetic.

 ## Design Philosophy